-Now you've done a little homework, it's time to delve deeper.
-For peace of mind, you should only consider a kit home supplier who can meet these minimum requirements:
+Now you have done a little homework, it is time to delve deeper.
+For peace of mind, you should only consider a kit home supplier who can meet these minimum requirements to supply your home:

 - Does the kit home supplier have an inhouse design service?
-Rarely does a standard plan satisfy everyone so you'll want to sit down and modify a plan to suit you, or describe the home you want and have it custom designed for you. - ▲ Does the kit home supplier have a reasonable range of standard proven plans from which you may choose the floor plan you want? - ▲ Does the kit home supplier have the flexibility to amend or modify their standard designs and inclusions to suit your requirements, preferences, lifestyle and building site? - ▲ Ideally, does the kit home supplier have a working relationship with essential professional services, such as drafting, engineering, surveyors etc. who will be instrumental in preparing the working drawings for your kit home? - ↑ Can the kit home supplier provide you with full working drawings and documentation, ready for you to lodge with the local council or certifier? - ▲ Does your kit home supplier specify materials in their inclusions which meet Australian standards? - ▲ Can the kit home supplier provide you with manufacturer's warranties and guarantees for the materials they are supplying?
-Beware of imported materials which may not comply to Australian standards and which may not carry a guarantee. - ↑ Does the kit home company offer after sales support from someone experienced in home construction?
-Phone or email support can be invaluable, even to experienced builders. - ▲ Is the kit home supplier capable of organising delivery to your site? - ↑ Does the kit home supplier offer a construction manual to assist when necessary?
-This is especially important if you are doing most of the work yourself. - ★ Will the kit home supplier provide you with a complete schedule of materials which are to be supplied?
-Again, peace of mind for you!
+Rarely does a standard plan satisfy everyone so you will want to sit down and modify a plan to suit you or describe the home you want and have it designed for you. - Does the kit home supplier have a reasonable range of standard proven plans from which you may choose the floor plan you want? - Does the kit home supplier have the flexibility to amend or modify their standard designs and inclusions to suit your requirements, preferences, lifestyle and building site? - Ideally, does the kit home supplier have a working relationship with essential professional services, such as drafting, engineering, surveyors etc who will be instrumental in preparing the working drawings for your kit home? - © Can the kit home supplier provide you with full working drawings and documentation, ready for you to lodge with the local council or certifier? - Does your kit home supplier specify materials in their inclusions which meet Australian standards? - Can the kit home supplier provide you with manufacturer's warranties and guarantees for the materials they are supplying?
+Beware of imported materials which may not comply to Australian standards and which may not carry a guarantee. - Does the kit home company offer after sales support from someone experienced in home construction?
+Phone or email support can be invaluable, even to experienced builders. - igspace Is the kit home supplier capable of organising delivery to your site?